bitlabstudio/django-docker-aws/README.md

   To verify this, clone the project and do the following steps:
     * open `Dockerfile` and commend out the 2nd last line and comment in the last.
 You should now have enabled the `CMD` containing `uwsgi`.
+    * comment uWSGI back in in the `requirements.txt` file
     * if you haven't already created a virtual machine for `myproject` enter `docker-machine create -d virtualbox --virtual-memory "4048" myproject`
     * `eval $(docker-machine env myproject)`